Years ago, scientists took a soil sample from deep below the ice in Antarctica and found something: brown patch.

 Proper airflow is also crucial to preventing brown patch.
 As previously stated, brown patch prefers moist areas; so if you increase airflow in troublesome areas, it will help to dry off your turfgrass.
 Do your best to increase circulation in these areas by removing unnecessary objects or foliage in your backyard.
 Also, a proper regiment of aeration will help to strengthen your lawn and increase airflow to the root zone.

-Proper Mowing Goes a Long Way
+Proper Mowing Goes a Long Way: Mowing Techniques to Prevent Lawn Diseases

 The simplest thing to help your grass combat this, and any turf disease, is mowing your lawn properly.
 We recommend homeowners to: